Connect with Nature: Top Hiking Trails in the Intermax Networks Service Area

 Riverside State Park (Spokane, WA)

-One of Washington’s largest state parks, Riverside State Park offers over 55 miles of trails that follow the Spokane River.
-These trails provide stunning views of the river gorge, thick forests, and basalt rock formations.
-The 5-mile Bowl and Pitcher Loop is a must-visit for anyone looking to explore the park’s scenic beauty.
-This loop features a suspension bridge over the river, providing breathtaking vistas of the rushing water below.
+One of Washington’s largest state parks, Riverside State Park boasts over 55 miles of trails following the Spokane River.
+The 5-mile Bowl and Pitcher Loop is a must-visit, featuring a suspension bridge that crosses the river and offers breathtaking views of the basalt formations and rushing water below.

 Trail Length: 5 miles (Bowl and Pitcher Loop)